 - Produce a business e-newsletter to provide access to information and updates tailored specifically for entrepreneurs and businesspeople.
-The news will include industry trends, upcoming networking events, marketing strategies and important announcements directly impacting business success. - Procure a customer relationship management (CRM) system - Partner with experts and specialists to create a collection of business support webinars and podcasts.
-Aimed at giving advice and tips to business owners on how to expand the reach of their businesses, build personal resilience and provide insights into funding and procurement opportunities.
+The news will include industry trends, upcoming networking events, marketing strategies and important announcements directly impacting business success. - Procure a customer relationship management (CRM) system. - Partner with experts and specialists to create a collection of business support webinars and podcasts.
+These will be designed to offer advice and tips to business owners on how to expand the reach of their businesses, build personal resilience and provide insights into funding and procurement opportunities.

-Continue to distribute the UK Shared Prosperity Fund
+Continue to distribute UK Shared Prosperity Fund